permaficus/gradin-courier/README.md

 - `go/`
 - `typescript/`

-The business flow follows the original Laravel-oriented brief in `BRD.md`, while the public repository excludes `BRD.md`, `AGENTS.md`, and `.ai/` from git.

 ## Stack Overview

 All implementations use MongoDB for Courier persistence and expose the same public API shape under: